 Years ago, people believed that children should not go to funerals because it would be too hard for them, they were too young to understand, or they would be frightened by other people’s distress.
 Since then, it’s been learned that this is not true.
 Often, children have later said they felt betrayed when they couldn’t say good-bye to someone they loved.
 They felt that their relationship with the person who died was not valued; that death was not a natural part of life, but instead something too frightening to confront; and that other people thought they were emotionally unable to cope.

 Attending the funeral helps children understand that death is final.
 Explain to children that a funeral is the way we say good-bye to the people we love.
-Depending on their age, attention span, and how much adult supervision they need, children may take part in all of the ritual or only some of it.
+Depending on their age, attention span, and how much adult supervision they need, children may take part in the funeral or memorial ritual, graveside ceremony, and other gatherings, or only some of them.

-If children will be at the funeral, they should be prepared for what they will see and hear.
+If children will be at the funeral, prepare them for what they’ll see and hear.
 Tell them what to expect.
 If there will be a viewing with an open casket, the child needs to know that.
-Depending on how young they are, it might be useful to talk about what it means to be dead.
+Depending on how young they are, it might help to talk about what it means to be dead.
 Explain that people will come to visit with the family and offer their sympathy.
 Also explain any other routines or rituals that will be followed.
 If there’s a religious service, describe what will happen there.
-Tell them if there will be a trip to a cemetery where the casket will be placed in the ground and covered up.
+Tell them if there will be a trip to a cemetery where the casket will be put into the ground and covered up.
 They should know that they may see people cry, and that it’s OK.
 They will see the normal expressions of how people feel when they lose someone important to them.
 Seeing this gives children permission to express their own emotions.

 Whatever social ritual may happen afterward should also be explained.
 Children sometimes have a hard time understanding what looks like a party after services where people looked pretty sad.
 Explain that people can’t be sad all the time and there will be other times when the sadness will come back.
 Children also should expect that the sadness we feel when someone has died can last a while, but eases as time goes on.

 Children usually want to take part in this ritual with their family.
 If they seem frightened by what they imagine a funeral to be, they probably have a false impression or misunderstanding about it.
-It’s a rare child who does not want to take part in something that the whole family is doing, but if they don’t, try to find out any mistaken beliefs the child may have.
-For example, the child may not fully understand the transition from life to death and worry that the person is still alive when they are put into the ground.
+It’s a rare child who doesn’t want to be part of something that their whole family is doing, but if they don’t, gently ask the child what they think will happen and what they are worried about.
+For example, the child may not fully understand the transition from life to death and be afraid that the person is still alive when they are put into the ground.
 Remind them again what being dead means and that the person as you knew them is no longer here.